 During this interview, we evaluate a candidate’s soft skills, including communication and teamwork skills, focus on usability, analytical thinking and work motivation.
 Moreover, we assess a candidate’s cultural fit in the workplace and to the team – whether they share similar values and are able to align to our work standards.
 It is likely that the candidate’s future boss will take part in this meeting as well.

-The Allegro Tech team consists of more than 500 skilled and ambitious engineers who work in 5 locations: Poznań, Warsaw, Kraków, Toruń, and Wrocław.
+The Allegro Tech team consists of more than a thousand skilled and ambitious engineers who work in 5 locations: Poznań, Warsaw, Kraków, Toruń, and Wrocław.
 It's highly probable that you have already met some of them at meetups or conferences in Poland or abroad.
 Moreover, there's a chance that you are going to have a chat with them during our recruitment process.
 Find out what they think about Allegro as a workplace, and what drives them.

 I joined Allegro right before the microservice revolution.
 From this perspective I can see how much has changed and how lucky I am to be part of that process.
 Currently I’m leading a team responsible for services that are fundamental to our new architecture.
 My job is to make life of all our developers easier and ensure that the infrastructure is ready to meet their demands.
 Despite exciting technologies and the huge scale, the most important thing at Allegro are the people I work with, engineers and managers from whom I still have a lot to learn.